Mr. & Mrs. '55: Production

 The cartoons in the film were drawn by R. K. Laxman.

 The initial choice for playing Anita Verma, the main character of the film, was Shyama.
 Guru Dutt had approached her as she was his leading lady in the highly successful Aar Paar (1954), but Shyama demanded a high fee and he refused.
 Dutt then contacted Vyjayanthimala, who rejected the role due to her hectic schedule and later recalled it as her "worst decision ever" in 2011.
 It was then when Madhubala was chosen to play the leading lady in the film.

 Soundtrack

-The music of this movie was composed by O. P. Nayyar and Majrooh Sultanpuri was the lyricist.
+The music was composed by O. P. Nayyar and Majrooh Sultanpuri was the lyricist.